mfbenitezp/fernandobenitez.co/content/project/Shocks&Resilience/index.md

 - Data fusion
 date: "2021-04-01"
 draft: false
-excerpt: Supporting the spatial modelling this multidisciplinary project aims to develop spatial modelling methods or tools that can be integrated within the epidemiologic-socio-economic models to tackle policy questions that are relevant at the sub-national level (e.g., regional and local authorities).
+excerpt: Supporting the spatial modelling, this multidisciplinary project aims to develop spatial modelling methods or tools that can be integrated within the epidemiologic-socio-economic models to tackle policy questions that are relevant at the sub-national level (e.g., regional and local authorities).
 layout: single
 subtitle: Measuring policy impact in the COVID-19 crisis and building resilience against future shocks.
 tags: